Trials are crucial to establishing whether potential interventions work and are safe.

 As part of the COVID-19 Research Implementation Hub,

 Here you are able to find all the working documents from the different WGs for you to comment on;

 Become a Part of This Working Group

-If you are interested in joinig this group please register here and we will be in touch!
-We look forward to hearing from you and hope we can work together to support a strong and equitable global research response during this Pandemic.
+If you are interested in joining this group please register your interest and we will be in touch!
+We look forward to hearing from you and hope we can work together to support a strong and equitable global research response during this pandemic.